FullStaQD/architecture/docs/reference-architecture/building-block-view.md

-* One major interface is provided by the Quantum SDK, the language that developers use to specify their quantum applications, and therefore, Use Case implementations, Problem Transformations and some Integration Tooling may depend on the chosen Quantum SDK.
+* One major interface is provided by the Quantum SDK, the language that developers use to specify their quantum applications, and therefore, Use Case implementations, Problem Transformations depend on the chosen Quantum SDK.
   The [2025 Quantum Open Source Survey](https://unitaryfoundation.github.io/survey-2025/#Software)
   shows that there is currently no single favourite among the available Quantum SDKs, so to facilitate adoption of a standardised quantum software